Bludidi/crypto-home/README.md

 ### Run tests

-To run tests, run the following command:
+To run tests, in the terminal run the following command:
 `npm test`

 ### Deployment

-You can deploy this project using:
+This project is deployed with

-Github Pages or Netlify
+- `Netlify`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>